nicholaskh/pushd/README.md

 ### Install

-*	No install, just use bin/pushd.linux or bin/pushd.mac
+*	Nothing to do, just use bin/pushd.linux or bin/pushd.mac

 ### HowToUse